Noise-induced excitability: bloom, bust and extirpation in autotoxic population dynamics: Introduction

+The interaction between stochastic fluctuations and nonlinear dynamics often induces novel behaviors that are absent in purely deterministic counterparts.
+These noise-induced phenomena have been extensively studied in the literature, spanning effects such as synchronization \cite{Shajan2023,Majhi2016}, state switching \cite{Biancalani2014}, stochastic resonance \cite{McDonnell2009}, or noise-induced chaos \cite{BassolsCornudella2023}.
+As we will show in this article, demographic fluctuations, naturally present in real systems but often neglected in deterministic models, can trigger the extinction of the population following a boom-bust sequence, even in the absence of an Allee effect.
+This result not only presents a new framework to study such events in ecology through the lens of stochastic systems, but also introduces a noise-induced excitable behavior, relevant to other fields of nonlinear science.

-In this paper, we propose an alternative framework based on stochastic differential equations (SDEs) derived from first-principles individual-level behaviour \cite{VanKam}.
+In this study, we propose a framework based on stochastic differential equations (SDEs) derived from first-principles individual-level behaviour \cite{VanKam}.
 As a case study, we examine the evolution of autotoxic populations, in which individuals produce a substance that is harmful to conspecifics~\cite{Singh01111999,Carten2016}

 Through a combination of stochastic simulations and approximate analytical treatment, we characterize the different dynamical regimes of the autotoxin system in terms of absorbing probabilities~\cite{Redner2002,Artime2018}.
 We show that slow toxin dynamics generate boom–bust cycles: rapid growth leads to toxin buildup and a subsequent collapse.
 At low densities, stochastic fluctuations can push the system into the absorbing extinction state.
 Because the noise amplitude scales inversely with carrying capacity (system size), large populations are likely to survive the low-density phase and recover, whereas small populations face a substantial risk of extirpation.